 Why should you buy this: The GH5 is a hybrid camera that’s can shoot both stills and video without cutting corners.

 Who’s it for: Creatives who put as much emphasis on motion content as they do on still photos.

 Why we picked the Panasonic Lumix GH5:

-Like the hybrid photo-video capabilities, the GH5’s body feels more like a DSLR-mirrorless hybrid.
+Like the hybrid photo-video capabilities, the GH5’s body feels more like a DSLR/mirrorless hybrid.
 It’s smaller than most DSLRs, but there are plenty of physical controls, a great electronic viewfinder, and dual SD card slots.
-While you can buy cameras with larger sensors for the same price, the GH5 has the best mix of photo and video options we’ve seen yet, and outclasses many cameras costing much more when it comes to pro video features.
+While you can buy cameras with larger sensors for the same price, the GH5 has the best mix of photo and video options we’ve seen yet and outclasses many cameras costing much more when it comes to pro video features.

-Our Panasonic Lumix GH5 full review
+Read our Panasonic Lumix GH5 review

-Why we picked the Canon EOS M6:
+Why we picked the Sony A6100: